Prebiotic Fiber vs. Hunger, Inflammation

 - The fiber stimulated a statistically significant growth of bifidobacteria—a type of probiotic—as compared with the control group.

-In fact, the researchers speculate that the positive changes observed in the fiber groups were largely due to a change in the functioning of bacteria in the gut.
+The researchers speculated that the positive changes observed in the fiber groups were largely due to a change in the functioning of gut bacteria.
 The findings are consistent with another study that came to a very similar conclusion, namely that prebiotic fiber can help increase bifidobacteria and reduce inflammation in children who are overweight.
-Nevertheless, it should be noted that the new study’s lead author declared a potential conflict of interest—she is also an employee of a company that extracts food fiber from vegetables.
+Nevertheless, it should be noted that the study’s lead author declared a potential conflict of interest—they're employed by a company that extracts food fiber from vegetables.

 Source: Journal of Nutrition